Logotyp Jordbruksverket

 Fruit and berry varieties with a Swedish officially recognised description must be registered in the following lists:

-• Old varieties which are to be sold in the EU must be registered in the Swedish list of varieties and in FRUMATIS.
+• Old varieties which are to be marketed in the EU must be registered in the Swedish list of plant varieties and in the EU Database of Registered Plant Varieties (EU PLANT VARIETY PORTAL).

-• New varieties may only be registered in the Swedish list of varieties.
+• New varieties may only be registered in the Swedish list of plant varieties.

-Root stocks with a Swedish variety description must also be registered in the respective list of varieties.
+Even rootstocks with an officially recognised description must be registered in the respective list of varieties.

-Before you submit your application, you should check that the variety is not already registered or that someone else has sent in an application for registration of the variety.
+Before you submit your application, you should check that the variety is not already registered or that someone else has submitted an application for registration of the variety.
 It is sufficient with one application for each variety.
-It must not be protected by plant breeder's rights or be the object of an application for plant breeder's rights.
-You can search in the Swedish list of varieties and in the EU list of varieties of fruit and berries, FRUMATIS.
+It must not be protected by plant breeders' rights or be the object of an application for plant breeders' rights.
+You can search in the Swedish list of plant varieties and in the EU Database of Registered Plant Varieties (EU PLANT VARIETY PORTAL).

 Register a fruit or berry variety with an official description